List of dodgeball variations: Gaga

 Gaga (also known as ga-ga, gagaball or octoball) is a form of dodgeball which is played within an octagonal enclosure when available, or in any other space that is completely enclosed by walls.
 The objective of the game is to eliminate one's opponents by hitting the ball with either an open hand or closed fist into the region at or below his or her knees.
 That player is then out and must leave the playing area.
 A player can also be eliminated by having his or her ball caught in the air.
 Touching the ball twice consecutively without the ball touching another player or the wall is grounds for elimination unless that player is attempting to catch the ball.
 Carrying, throwing, or catching the ball after a bounce also results in elimination.
 Hitting the ball out of bounds is grounds for elimination unless it is as the result of a defensive deflection.
 Pushing a player into the ball and making any other physical contact is also a violation.
 This and other matters of dispute are settled by the game's judges.
 There is only one ball in play at a time in gaga.
 The game is started either by placing the ball in the center of the octagon with each of the players touching the wall, or by bouncing the ball and repeating the word "ga" each time the ball touches the floor.
 After three bounces the ball is in play and the players may leave the wall.
 Any player touching the ball or leaving the wall before the third bounce is considered out.
 This is also the procedure for resuming the game after a stoppage of play.
 Stoppages of play result from the ball being hit out of bounds or the ball being caught.
 A player being hit at or below his or her knees is not grounds for a stoppage of play.
 The winner is the last player left in the playing area.
 The game can be played with a large group of people playing for themselves, in teams, or one on one.

+Hunger Games

+Hunger Games, also known as Survivalball, is a variant that attempts to mimic the eponymous series.
+Generally, it is played outside with minimal restrictions on playing areas, in an area with obstructions like trees or playgrounds to enhance the feel and nature of the game.
+Players start in a circle around the "cornucopia", where all the balls are piled in the center.
+After a countdown, players can rush for the balls or run away.
+If a player is hit, they are permanently out, and catching the ball is not permitted, the only options are dodging, blocking with your own ball, or running away.
+Players are allowed to form alliances, but can betray each other at any time.
+If a game goes on for too long, the playing area is gradually shrunken down until one player emerges as the winner.